stevenxchung/AWS-CSAA-ACloudGuru/Section 13 -- Extra Quizzes/README.md

 **43. Your company provides an online image recognition service and uses SQS to decouple system components.
 Your EC2 instances poll the image queue as often as possible to keep end-to-end throughput as high as possible, but you realize that all this polling is resulting in both a large number of CPU cycles and skyrocketing costs.
 How can you reduce cost without compromising service?**
 * Enable long polling by setting the ReceiveMessageWaitTimeSeconds to a number > 0.
 SQS long polling doesn’t return a response until a message arrives in the queue, reducing your overall cost over time.
 Short polling WILL return empty responses

 **44. You need to store some easily-replaceable objects on S3.
-With quick retrieval times and and cost effectiveness in mind, which S3 storage class should you consider.**
+With quick retrieval times and cost effectiveness in mind, which S3 storage class should you consider.**
 * S3 - RRS, you should use S3 - RRS.
 You want to minimize your retrieval time, so you should not use Glacier (and there is no such thing as S3 - Provisioned IOPS)

 **45. You are a solutions architect working for a busy media company with offices in Japan and the United States.
 Your production environment is hosted both in US-EAST-1 and AP-NORTHEAST-1.
 Your European users have been connecting to the production environment in Japan, and are seeing the site in Japanese rather than in English.
 You need to ensure that they view the English language version.
 Which of the routing policies below could help you achieve this?**